The Ultimate Pictured Rocks Elopement Guide (updated for 2025)

 The name of the beach might be off-putting, but don’t let it deter you – the mosquitoes here aren’t any worse than anywhere else in Michigan’s Upper Peninsula.
 So if you’re looking for a unique and breathtaking setting for your elopement ceremony, Mosquito Beach is definitely worth considering.

-There are no restroom facilities, so if you absolutely have to go, be sure to follow the proper protocol.
-Pets are prohibited on all beaches and trails in the Mosquito area.
-There is no phone service or signal in this area, so be sure to download or print maps and have first aid knowledge and supplies ready.
+• Other notes: There is no phone service or signal in this area, so be sure to download or print maps and have first aid knowledge and supplies ready.

 Chapel Beach